ghlrobin/ghlrobin.github.io/_posts/boostcamp/week03-dl-basic/2022-10-04-08-transformer.md

 ![](/assets/img/boostcamp/2022-10-04-12-03-27.png)

+- In python it's just a one liner
 - if there are $n$ words, $n^2$ operations need to be computed at once (Multi-headed attention).
 This is the downside of Transformers
 - To match the output, we simply pass the attention heads(encoded vectors) through additional (learnable) linear map
 - In summary this is what we do:

 ![](/assets/img/boostcamp/2022-10-04-12-09-30.png)